Updated: May 31st, 2026

 Head outside in the early morning or late afternoon, to avoid the strongest UV rays.
 The hours between 10 a.m and 4 p.m. are when the sun is at its strongest – and most dangerous.

-If you are going to be outside for hours at a time in the direct sunlight, I do think it’s wise to protect yourself with a sunscreen.
+If you’re outside for hours in the direct sunlight, I do think it’s wise to protect yourself with sunscreen.
 Just know what is in it – and what it protects against.
 Choose a mineral based, broad spectrum sunscreen.
 I recommend checking the EWG database for the best options.

 I’m all for spending a whole day outside.
 Connecting with nature and getting plenty of fresh air are so good for your health.
 But being outside doesn’t have to mean staying in the direct sun the entire time.
 You can get the benefits of sun exposure directly on your skin in just twenty minutes per day.
 So if you are outside for a long stretch of time, enjoy those twenty minutes then seek out natural shade beneath tree cover, or bring a beach umbrella for a day at the shore.
 Cover up with lightweight clothing, and wear a wide-brimmed hat and sunglasses.